ASE A8 Engine Performance Practice Test

 Answer D is wrong.
 Tap or click the Read more… button for more information.

-39. Technician A says an (AF) air-fuel ratio sensor senses a broader range of air-fuel mixtures than a standard oxygen sensor.
+39. Technician A says an (AF) air-fuel ratio sensor senses a wider range of air-fuel mixtures than a standard oxygen sensor.
 Technician B says stoichiometry is 15.7:1 air to fuel mixture.
 Who is correct?

 • A. Technician A